jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 ### @SQC
 This represents a Square Cell ruletable.
-Essentially, it is a large transition table specifying the new state of a cell and the necessary neighbourhood sym.
+Essentially, it is a large transition table specifying the new state of a cell and the necessary neighbourhood symmetry.

 Let's say I have the following neighbourhood weights:
 ```